-"A Report of [Working Group X of] the Intergovernmental Panel on Climate Change."
+"A Report of (Working Group X of) the Intergovernmental Panel on Climate Change."

-For a Summary for Policymakers approved by a Working Group be endorsed as an IPCC Report, it must be accepted at a Session of the Panel.
-Because the Working Group proval process is open to all governments, Working Group proval of a Summary for Policymakers means that the Panel cannot change it.
+For a Summary for Policymakers approved by a Working Group to be endorsed as an IPCC Report, it must be accepted at a Session of the Panel.
+Because the Working Group approval process is open to all governments, Working Group approval of a Summary for Policymakers means that the Panel cannot change it.
 However, it is necessary for the Panel to review the Report at a Session, note any substantial disagreements, (in accordance with Principle 10 of the Principles Governing IPCC Work) and formally accept it.

-Overview Chapters of Methodology Reports will be adopted section by section by the respective Working Group or, in case of reports prepared by the Task Force on National Greenhouse Gas Inventories, by the Panel.
+Overview Chapters of Methodology Reports related to National Greenhouse Gas Inventories will be adopted section by section by the Panel.
 The Overview Chapters should be subject to simultaneous review by both experts and governments.
-Responsibility for preparing first drafts and revised drafts lies with the respective Working Group/Task Force Bureau Co-Chairs.
+Responsibility for preparing first drafts and revised drafts lies with the respective Task Force Bureau Co-Chairs.
 The Overview Chapters should be prepared concurrently with the preparation of the main Reports.